dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/CONTRIBUTING.md

 all of open source.

 As always, discuss Google Test in the official GoogleTest discussion group.
-You don't have to actually submit code in order to sign up.
+You don'type have to actually submit code in order to sign up.
 Your participation itself is a valuable contribution.

 ## Style